Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/monstrosity/darkmantle.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 46, Princes of the Apocalypse, Waterdeep: Dungeon of the Mad Mage, The Wild Beyond the Witchlight, Keys from the Golden Vault.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Darkmantle](2-Mechanics/CLI/bestiary/monstrosity/darkmantle.md)
 *Source: Monster Manual p.
 46, Princes of the Apocalypse, Waterdeep: Dungeon of the Mad Mage, The Wild Beyond the Witchlight, Keys from the Golden Vault.
 Available in the SRD.*